The Chilean Coastal IOCG Belt.

 Gaby Prospect

-The Gaby prospect hosts significant drill intersections to date from 12 holes for a total of 4,058m drilled.
-Combined with available geophysical datasets (IP and ground magnetic), these intersections indicate the presence of a large well-mineralized kilometer-scale IOCG system at the Gaby target.
-The best copper intersections from historic drilling are as follows:
+The Gaby prospect hosts significant drill intersections to date from 29 holes (12 historic holes and 17 from Tribeca's two programs) for a total of 10,117m drilled.
+Combined with available geophysical datasets (IP and ground magnetic), these intersections indicate the presence of a large well-mineralized IOCG system intersected over 1.4km strike length at the Gaby target.
+The best copper intersections from drilling are as follows:

 Alteration is variable, but commonly strong and dominated by albite-amphibole-magnetite±epidote, locally with pyrite and chalcopyrite, or oxide copper where weathered.
 The alteration may be pervasive (commonly the case with albite and or magnetite) or comprise veins and stockworks.

-Ground magnetic and Induced Polarization (IP) surveying was completed by Peregrine at the Gaby target in 2004-2005, with lesser additional IP surveying completed in 2008.
+Ground magnetic and Induced Polarization (IP) surveying was completed by a previous owner at the Gaby target in 2004-2005, with lesser additional IP surveying completed in 2008.
 The line spacing of the 2004-2005 ground magnetic survey was 200m, with the IP survey lines spaced at 400m.
 The additional IP surveying in 2008 brought the IP line spacing down to 200m in the western portion of the grid.
+Tribeca completed additional IP surveying in 2023 to extend coverage further north at Gaby.

 Chirsposo Prospect

-The Chirsposo prospect is located on outcropping rocks on a rise of approximately 100m topography in the central valley (Figure 6).
+The Chirsposo prospect is located on outcropping rocks on a rise of approximately 100m topography in the central valley (Figure 5).
 The prospect was originally drilled by Latin American Copper in 2000, following mapping and trenching.
-Most holes were drilled on the outcropping strongly altered andesite and diorite, but one 200m step-out hole into the gravel-covered valley returned the best intersection of 82m @ 0.35% Cu, 19.2% Fe from 64m to EOH in hole CAB0006 under 25m of gravel.
+Most holes were drilled on the outcropping strongly altered andesite and diorite, but one 200m step-out hole into the gravel-covered valley returned the best intersection of 82m @ 0.35% Cu, 19.2% Fe from 64m to EOH in hole CAB0006 under 25m of gravel (historic exploration activities are disclosed in the NI 43-101 Technical Report dated October 24, 2022).

-Soil geochemical sampling (-80# fraction) has been undertaken over the Chirsposo zone where outcrop, sub-crop or residual soil is present.
+Soil geochemical sampling (-80# fraction - aqua regia digestion - ICP-AES analysis - see the NI 43-101 Technical Report dated October 24, 2022 for details) has been undertaken over the Chirsposo zone where outcrop, sub-crop or residual soil is present.
 The zone is represented by a 1000m x 400m area of +200ppm copper in soil anomalism, peaking at 1200ppm copper at the eastern end where the gravel cover encroaches.
 The copper anomalism in soils is accompanied by anomalous Co-Fe-Mo-Ni-P-Va.
 No gold assays were undertaken on the soil samples but results from the diamond drilling of Peregrine suggest gold should also be anomalous.

 The extensive historical geophysical database includes IP survey data (24 line km) and ground magnetic data (120 line km) from surveying in 2007.
 The ground magnetic survey covered an approximate area of 4.0km x 4.0km, and delineated a series of large magnetic anomalies, with intensities up to 7000nT.
 The IP survey comprised 9 x 400m spaced 100m pole-dipole survey lines.
 Several targets comprising IP and/or magnetic anomalies were drilled by Peregrine in their series of five diamond holes, all of which intersected sulfide-bearing IOCG alteration, with varying levels of copper sulfide present.